This privacy notice is intended to give anyone information about how we use and look after information about you, or

 How long will we keep your information?

-- We will keep all information about you and your complaint for one year after making our decision.
+- We will keep all information about you and your complaint for two years after making our decision.
 This is whether we investigate your case or not.
 At that point, we will delete most of your information except the following, which we keep permanently:

 - the final investigation report

 - enough information to be able to identify you if you re-open or decide to begin a second complaint.
 This includes your name, your address, the name of the organisation you complained about, what you complained about, and the outcome.
 This is so we do not answer the same complaint twice.